-Please note: If your test site does not receive a reschedule request one (1) full business day before your scheduled test date, it will generally not be granted.
+Please note: If a reschedule request is not received by your test site before one (1) full business day prior to your scheduled test date, it generally will not be granted.

 All candidates may reschedule to a new test date until one (1) full business day preceding a scheduled test day, excluding Saturdays, Sundays, and holidays.